 ExpressJet is adding 25 new E175s to its fleet in 2019.
 To date, the airline has taken delivery of four E175s and will continue adding new aircraft throughout the year.
 Additionally, ExpressJet recently expanded its crew training capabilities with the addition of an E175 full-motion flight simulator and a cabin door trainer at its Houston Training Complex.

-To support its E175 fleet growth, ExpressJet is hiring more than 600 new pilots in 2019.
+To support its rapid growth, ExpressJet has hired more than 350 new pilots since the start of the year and will double that number by year end.
 Pilots who sign on with ExpressJet can expect a quick selection process, an immediate class date, and to bid for flying within three months.
-Pilots interested in signing on with ExpressJet should apply at expressjet.com/pilots or airlineapps.com.
+Pilots interested in signing on with ExpressJet should apply at expressjet.com/pilots or on airlineapps.com.

 About ExpressJet Airlines

 ExpressJet Airlines operates as United Express, on behalf of United Airlines (UAL), to serve more than 100 airports across the United States, Canada and Mexico, with over 3,300 weekly flights from bases in Chicago, Cleveland, Houston and Newark.
-ExpressJet's fleet includes more than 110 Embraer ERJ145 and Bombardier CRJ200 aircraft, with 25 new Embraer E175s being added in 2019.
+ExpressJet's fleet includes more than 110 Embraer E175, Embraer ERJ145 and Bombardier CRJ200 aircraft, with 25 new Embraer E175s being added in 2019.
 ExpressJet pilots enjoy top-tier pay and quality of life and a career path to United Airlines.
 ExpressJet is a subsidiary of ManaAir, LLC.
+ManaAir is majority-owned by KAir Enterprises and minority-owned by United Airlines.
 For further information, contact 404-856-1199, email@example.com.